Unfair contract term protections for small businesses

 The following specific contract terms are also excluded:

-- terms that define the main subject of the contract (i.e. the goods or services that are acquired under the contract, or a term that is necessary for the supply of goods or services to occur)
+- terms that define the main subject of the contract (i.e. descriptions of the products or services, or a term that is necessary to supply the products or services)

 - terms that are required or expressly permitted by a law of the Commonwealth, or a state or territory.